Suresheee38/ChaseTestApp/README.md

 #Description
 1. NYC School iPhone app is developed using Swift
+2. Supports from iOS 14
-2. This App uses two different frameworks
+3. This App uses two different frameworks
     - UIKIT
     - SWIFTUI